BRUCEBINYE/SnailBaLLsp/README.md

 ## Label

 The labels of species in multiple taxonomy levels for training in our model were also deposited in DYRAD [https://doi.org/10.5061/dryad.ttdz08m9c](https://doi.org/10.5061/dryad.ttdz08m9c).
-We provided 6 taxonomy levels for every sequence of Gastropoda, subclass, order, superfamily, family, genus, species.
+We provided 6 taxonomy levels for every sequence of Gastropoda, including subclass, order, superfamily, family, genus, and species.
 The number of categories of each taxonomy level is as follows:

 Taxonomy level | Number of categories
 ---- | ----